Thanks to Target’s car seat trade-in program, parents can get rid of old car seats they can’t use anymore in exchange for a 20% coupon for baby gear.

 As if we needed another reason to love their stores.

-The program, which runs from Sunday, September 12th to Saturday, September 25th, is an attempt to reduce waste by turning all of that sticky icky into recycled goods like plastic buckets, grocery carts, and construction materials.
-So, you not only get to clear your house of baby gear that’s been taking up loads of space, but you also get to feel good about yourself because you’re recycling that shit!
+The program, which runs from Sunday, April 16th to Saturday, April 29th, is an attempt to reduce waste by turning all of that sticky icky into recycled goods like plastic buckets, grocery carts, and construction materials.
+So, you not only get to clear your house of baby gear that’s been taking up loads of space, but you also get to feel good about yourself because you’re recycling.
+High five!

 All car seat brands are being accepted at the Target Take Back recycling areas at participating stores.
 All you have to do is bring in a car seat you don’t need anymore, leave it in the designated recycling area and then get your coupon for 20% off select baby gear.